tensorlakeai/indexify/examples/audio/transcription/README.md

 1. The extraction graph creates an endpoint which accepts audio files and transcribes them using OpenAI's Whisper model
 2. You can continuously transcribe audio with this pipeline by uploading audio files to indexify server.
-3. You can run 1000s of instances of the extractors in parallel transcribe audio in a fault tolerant manner.
+3. Speaker Diarization is a technique that separates out speakers in an audio transcription.
+The second example shows how to build a pipeline for diarization.

 ## Code Reference